 Gina's classes draw from her alignment-based background which melds with movement & breath.
 Her teaching style creates a safe space rooted in yogic traditions which allows students to deepen their journey and find their inner strength.

-Gina is a certified RYT-200 and PRYT.
+Gina is a certified RYT-200, 300-hour in the Ashtanga Method, and PRYT.
 She completed certifications in Restorative Yoga and Yoga for Fertility.
-Currently, she is earning a 300-hour yoga teacher certification.

 After 15 years of practice Julia journeyed to India to train with Mark Ansari in the Ashtanga lineage.
 This was the start of her teaching path which began in 2009.
 Since then she has studied with Sadie Nardini in her inaugural Core Strength Vinyasa training, with Andrew Appello in Advanced Anatomy and Ayurveda, and currently with Yogarupa Rod Stryker in his 300hr ParaYoga Master Training.
 Julia loves to fuse her classes with breath inspired flow, strengthening holds, tantric philosophy, and kundalini inspired breath work.
 With over 3000 teaching hours Julia continues to share what she finds to be the most important aspect of teaching yoga, honoring the sacred lineage and making it accessible to all.